 A lustrous mound of large, deeply lobed green leaves entertains majestic straight-up silvery green spires, composed of big pure white flowers that protrude from prominent canopy-like green bracts.
 With elegance and architecture to spare, this rarely offered perennial can be utilized as a statuesque pathway sentinel or as a compelling specimen in a mixed border.
 ‘Rue Ledan’ tolerates shade, wards off mildew and stays fresh in a cut arrangement for nearly 2 weeks.

-Hailing from the eastern Mediterranean, this bold perennial is as strong as a gladiator, and equally commanding.
+Hailing from the eastern Mediterranean, this bold statuesque perennial is as strong as a gladiator, and equally commanding.
 Held on lengthy stalks, the deeply divided, 2 to 3 ft. long leaves are glossy and very dark green.
 Spiny-looking, though not too sharp, the leaves’ erect yet arching architecture were the inspiration for the decorative crown on Corinthian capitals.
 Mysterious, 2 ft. tall wands of Foxglove-like flowers rise above the imposing mound.
 Long-lasting and excellent for arrangements, each white-lipped blossom is anchored by a green-gray bract and nearly hidden by a decorative, hood-like purple calyx.